RHInception/re-docs/writing_workers.rst

    to the FSM indicating that it is going to start running the step now.

-   The body of the message send back to the FSM is a JSON **serialized** datastructure.
+   The body of the message sent back to the FSM is a JSON **serialized** datastructure.
 See the :ref:`Response Message Format
    <recore_reworker_response_format>` documentation in the re-core ↔
    re-worker docs for more information.